1Mou3az/Quiz_Generation/README.md

 Fine-tuned : using PEFT-LoRa

 Datasets : squad_v2, drop, mou3az/IT_QA-QG

+and the second version was traiend on : mou3az/Question-Answering-Generation-Choices (merged compilation of QuAIL, RACE, and Cosmos QA)

 Task: Generating questions from context and answers